How Not to Feel Lonely: 50 Science-Backed Tips Everyone Should Read

 Whether chronic or transient, loneliness can be very complex; its antidote can’t exactly be boiled down to one simple course of action.
 Loneliness can, however, be a state of feeling that alerts us to our needs for social bonds.
 Here, we offer ideas on how to pursue social engagement, trusted resources to drawn upon, important (science-backed) truths to remember and voices of wisdom to guide us in our continual search for connection.

 There’s a difference between company and companionship: one might involve polite small talk and the other an intimate heart-to-heart.
 When we’re feeling lonely, it’s likely we are hoping to experience the latter.
 That said, knowing what you need to not feel lonely is key.
 John T. Cacioppo, neuroscientist and author of Loneliness: Human Nature and the Need for Social Connection, writes, “Being with others doesn’t mean you’re going to feel connected, and being alone doesn’t mean you’re going to feel lonely.”
 You might be a solitude-enjoying introvert or you might, out of personal preference, avoid alone time in favor of being with others.
 A feeling of empty disconnection or a longing to experience a sense of belonging can be a form of loneliness that occurs in the presence of others.
 On the flip side, a peaceful awareness can arise when one is solo.
-Observe your emotions and define loneliness for yourself.
+Observe your emotions and define loneliness for yourself because there are several strengths of being an introvert.

 Since it’s known that lonely people tend to blame themselves or sometimes others for their isolation, it’s important to remember that loneliness is an epidemic shaped by many forces; the proliferation of social media, the scattered nature of American life, the transience of jobs, divorce, rise in single-parent homes, the popularity of living alone, and the hectic pace of modern society.
 Acknowledging these forces as influencing your feelings takes some of the burdens off yourself.
 Here are other ways you can be nicer to yourself.